 Do I really need fidelity bonds?

-Fidelity bonds on employees in positions of trust, such as book-keepers, is an insurance policy.
+Fidelity bonds on employees in positions of trust, such as bookkeepers, are an insurance policy.
 You have other business insurance, such as E&O, liability, fire, etc.

 Relatively few businesses have fidelity bonds, even though the risk of employee theft is much higher than the risk of a fire loss.